Skip to content

 Read the full card

-Mobility: new regional plan, Metro 3 frozen, LEZ softened
+Mobility: new regional plan, Metro 3 frozen, LEZ maintained

 Ongoing

-The DPR provides for the end of Good Move (replaced by a new Regional Mobility Plan), freezes Metro 3 for 10 years in favour of a tram, maintains the LEZ (pass EUR 350/year, fine reduced to EUR 80) and adds a 2nd car-free Sunday.
+The DPR provides for a successor to Good Move (new Regional Mobility Plan), freezes Metro 3 for 10 years in favour of a tram, maintains the LEZ (pass EUR 350/year, fine reduced to EUR 80) and adds a 2nd car-free Sunday.

 Key figures